saidMounaim/nextjs13-movie-app/README.md

 # Movie App

 A movie app that allows users to view and search for movies, and see details of each movie.
-This app is still in progress and is built using Next.js 13, TailwindCSS, TypeScript, and TheMovieDB API.
+This app built using Next.js 13, TailwindCSS, TypeScript, and TheMovieDB API.

 ## Getting Started